 The Trichoptera adults RES Handbook covers all species in Britain and Ireland.
-It is the first volume in the series to be illustrated in full colour throughout.
+This is the first volume in the series which features full colour ilustrations throughout.

 Handbooks for the Identification of British Insects is a series of books produced by the Royal Entomological Society (RES).
 Each Handbook provides illustrated identification keys to the insects of Britain, together with concise morphological, biological and distributional information.
 Accordingly all books contain line drawings, and the most recent volumes feature colour photographs.
 RES Handbooks are suitable for experienced users.
 The series also includes several Check Lists of British Insects.
 Field Studies Council has published RES Handbooks for many years.
 Many out-of-print Handbooks are now available for free download from the RES.